-"Forward to a Friend" SettingsEnable or disable the "forward to a friend" feature for the job.
-O Disable "forward to a friend" for this job.
-Inable "forward to a friend" for this job.
+"Forward to a Friend" Settings Enable or disable the "forward to a friend" feature for the job.
+Disable "forward to a friend" for this job.
+Enable "forward to a friend" for this job.
 The "forward to a friend" feature can only be used if the following settings are all configured as described.
 The recipients of the mail job must be defined to be of the type "Target Group", where the target group in turn is based on a hosted recipients list.
 Drop-In usage must be enabled and each content part must contain at least one appearance of the special system drop-in {{ForwardToFriendURL}}.
+(This system drop-in will be replaced with a URL to the "Forward to a Friend" page.)
 A preamble must be defined which will be included at the very top of each forwarded mail (but not in the original mailings).
-This preamble is supposed to inform each forward to more the nature of the message he has just received and that it was forward to him on behalf of another user:
+This preamble is supposed to inform each forwardrecipient about the nature of the message he has just received and that it was forward to him on behalf of another user: